Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Bury Chance"
 		// - "Bury Hit Mode"
 		// Requires "mt_bury.smx" to be installed.
+		// Requires Left 4 DHooks to be installed.
 		"Bury Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.